 The parable involves a king and two servants.
 The king decided to bring his accounts up to date with those servants who borrowed money from him.
 One of his debtors owed him a million dollars, but the man could not pay such an amount, so the king suggested that he be sold, along with his wife and children.
 The man fell down before his master and begged him.
 The king took pity on him and “released” him from his debts.
 When the king left, the servant went to his fellow servant, who owed him a thousand dollars.
 He grabbed the other servant by the throat and demanded immediate payment.
 The other servant begged him, but the creditor couldn’t wait, and had the man arrested.
 The other servants saw what he did and told the king what had happened.
 The king called the man and said, “You evil servant!
 I forgave you that tremendous debt because you pleaded with me.
 Shouldn’t you have mercy on your fellow servant, just as I had mercy on you?”
 Then the angry king sent the man to prison to be tortured until he had paid his entire debt.
 Jesus then told the disciples, which is also applicable to us, that such a reaction is what the Father will have if we refuse to forgive our brothers and sisters from our hearts.

 It is crystal clear that the Bible tells us that we need to forgive those who sin against us.
 As Christians, it is vital that we keep no record of wrongs.
 We demonstrate anger, bitterness, and resentment if we refuse to forgive other people.
 Forgiveness can be very challenging, but we must obey what God has said.
-Forgiving someone who has sinned against you is one of the hardest things that God requires of us Christians, but if we love Jesus, then we need to keep His commandments (John 14:15).
+Forgiving someone who has sinned against you is one of the hardest things that God requires of us Christians, but if we love Jesus, then we need to keep His commandments (If ye love me, keep my commandments.
+John 14:15).
 Forgiveness is a clear command from God.
 If you are having a hard time forgiving someone, think of Jesus as your ultimate example.
 We don’t deserve His forgiveness, yet He gave up His life for us.
 All of us were headed straight to hell, yet God chose to forgive.
 So, how can we not?